Mon. - Fri., 9 a.m. - 5 p.m.

-International students may also be eligible for loans issued through private lenders with a co-signer who is a US Citizen or Permanent Resident.
+International students may also be eligible for loans issued through private lenders with a co-signer who is a US Citizen or a Permanent Resident.
 For information on these options and for contact information for private lenders, please see Alternative Financing.
-Also see below other resources for funding your education.
+Also see below for other resources for funding your education.

 Student Payment Programs

 Wheelock College offers an option for families of international students to pay the cost of attendance (tuition, housing, and meals) in monthly installments.
 For more information about this installment payment program, please contact the Office of Student Accounts.

 Below is a listing of other resources that may aid you in exploring ways to finance your college education: